Destination plate on the Sofia-Istanbul train

 Between June and October there's a direct couchette car from Bucharest to Istanbul.
 Outside this period, you travel from Bucharest to Dimitrovgrad on a series of connecting trains, but it all works like clockwork and you won't be the only person making these connections.
 The route & scenery are the same.

-A few hours after leaving Bucharest's imposing Gara de Nord, the train reaches the Romanian border point, Giurgiu Nord.
+The train is shown on the departure boards at Bucharest Gara de Nord as going to Ruse.
+A few hours after leaving the imposing Gara de Nord, the train reaches the Romanian border point, Giurgiu Nord.
 It then crosses the Danube into Bulgaria on a 2.5 km long steel bridge, the longest steel bridge in Europe, built in 1954 and now fitted with a road deck above the railway.
 It curves around off the bridge and arrives at Ruse, the Bulgarian border station on the other side.

 When the Bucharest-Istanbul couchette car operates, it's attached to a direct Bucharest-Sofia train from Bucharest as far as Gorna Orjahovitsa - that Bucharest-Sofia train in fact runs for some weeks before and after this period, with no need to change at Ruse.
 However, in the winter timetable, you take an air-conditioned Romanian express railcar from Bucharest to Ruse and change into a Bulgarian locomotive-hauled train bound for Sofia, taking it as far as Gorna.